mapillary/mapillary_tools/README.md

 ## Usage

 Upload tools can be used with the executable `mapillary_tools`.
 On Ubuntu and MacOSX the executable is available in the PATH after installation and can be used as is.
-On Windows, the interpreter program, in this case Python, needs to be specified, e.g.

-	python mapillary_tools

-or in case python and its scripts are not in system environmental variables:

-	C:\python27-x64\python.exe C:\python27-x64\Scripts\mapillary_tools
+See instructions below for Windows-specific usage.

 To see the available tools, use the following in the command line: